-How? by dabbing tea tree oil over them.
+Want food based natural beauty tips for spots?
+Try dabbing tea tree oil over them.
 Not available?
 Cut open a chamomile tea bag and make a paste with some warm water.
 Put on the spot for 30 mins.
 It should reduce its size.
 Still not working?
 Try a dab of mouthwash on the sucker.
 Should be gone by now!

 4. Get Steamy!

-Facial masks and treatments are more effective in the bath or shower–your pores will more open to receiving the benefits of the mask’s ingredients.
+Facial masks and treatments are more effective in the bath or shower.
+Your pores will more open to receiving the benefits of the mask’s ingredients.
 Use a natural clay mask for normal to oily skin, or mush up an avocado or papaya for dry skin.
-Alternatively, honey, plain yogurt alone or mixed with oatmeal for oily skin, mushed bananas or whipped egg whites can all be used by themselves or in combination for a great toning facial mask.
+Alternatively, honey, plain yogurt alone or mixed with oatmeal for oily skin, mashed bananas or whipped egg whites can all be used by themselves or in combination for a great toning facial mask.
 Apply whatever you find mentioned above in your kitchen to your visage, then soak in a tub before rinsing off.

-5. Be a Bronze Babe
+5. Be A Bronze Babe

-6. Firm up skin
+6. Firm Up Skin

-It’s easy, with facial exercises.
+This isn’t one of my food based natural beauty tips.
+Instead, all you need to do is flex a few muscles!
 Every morning, my grandma would ‘kiss the heavens’–she’d tilt her head back, pucker up and try hard to kiss the sky a few dozen times.
 It looks a bit mad, but I swear, my gran had a pretty firm jawline into her 70s.

 All you need is a few drops of Argan Oil on the ends.
-Gran used to use olive oil–this also works, but may smell a bit weird!
-If you’re not sure where to get supermarket grade Argan, try Moroccan Natural – unlike the more famous brand Moroccan Oil, which contains very little actual Argan oil, Moroccan Natural is actually 100% pure Argan oil.
+Gran used to use olive oil.
+This also works, but may smell a bit weird!
+If you’re not sure where to get supermarket grade Argan, try Moroccan Natural.
+Unlike the more famous brand Moroccan Oil, which contains very little actual Argan oil, Moroccan Natural is actually 100% pure Argan oil.

-8. Scrub up well
+8. Scrub Up Well

-10. Cleanse with oil
+10. Cleanse With Oil

-Don’t bother with those chemically loaded nail polish drying sprays or lacquers–when you’re finished painting your nails with your favourite chem-free nail polish brand, just stick your fingers in a bowl of iced water, et voila!
+Don’t bother with those chemically loaded nail polish drying sprays or lacquers.
+When you’re finished painting your nails with your favourite chem-free nail polish brand, just stick your fingers in a bowl of iced water, et voila!
 Dry!

-13. Smooth it out
+13. Smooth It Out